 How the cache works

-The cache automatically refreshes at certain intervals, and you can manually refresh reports that you can edit (see below).
+As noted above, the cache automatically refreshes at certain intervals.
+Report editors can also manually refresh the cache (see below).

-When the cache refreshes, all the old cached data is discarded, the predictive cache is rebuilt with anticipated data, while new queries generated by the report go directly to the underlying platform and the responses are added to the responsive cache.
+When the cache refreshes, all the old cached data is discarded.
+New queries generated by the report go directly to the underlying platform and the responses are added to the cache.

 Refresh report data manually

-You can refresh the cache at any time by viewing or editing the report and clicking Refresh data .
+You can refresh the cache at any time:

 This refreshes the cache for every data source added to the report.